Explore the rich tapestry of Bantenese Batik Costume

 Betawi immigrants speak Indonesian with a Betawi dialect in the northern section of Tangerang, which is also a part of Indonesia.
 In addition to Sundanese, Javanese, and Betawidialect, the Indonesian language is spoken by people from other parts of Indonesia, as well as native speakers of the language.
 People from other parts of Indonesia, as well as native speakers of the language, speak the language.

-Those who identify as Bantenese are almost always devout Muslims, which is owing to their being inextricably linked to a strong Islamic cultural history.
-This case is also directly tied to the history of the Banten Sultanate, which was once one of the major Islamic kingdoms on the island of Java and is now a province of Indonesia.
+Those who identify as Bantenese are almost always devout Muslims because they are inextricably linked to a solid Islamic cultural history.
+This case is also directly tied to the history of the Banten Sultanate, which was once one of the significant Islamic kingdoms on the island of Java and is now a province of Indonesia.

 In addition, the artwork in the Banten area depicts Islamic activities in its community, such as the art by Rampak Bedug from Pandeglang Regency, which is a work of art.
-Despite this, Banten Province is a multi-ethnic civilization made up of people from a variety of ethnic backgrounds and religious beliefs.
-There are a lot of people who aren't native to this area, like Benteng Chinese in Tangerang and Baduy Baduy people who follow Sunda Wiwitan in Kanekes, Leuwidamar, and Lebak Regency.
+Despite this, Banten Province is a multi-ethnic civilization of people from various ethnic backgrounds and religious beliefs.
+Many people aren't native to this area, like Benteng Chinese in Tangerang and Baduy Baduy people who follow Sunda Wiwitan in Kanekes, Leuwidamar, and Lebak Regency.

 Bantenese men with horses in the Bantam Residency (current-day Banten Province), around 1915–1926.
 Bantenese men with horses in the Bantam Residency (current-day Banten Province).

-A big part of what makes the Bantenese community unique is its cultural diversity, which includes things like Pencak Silat martial arts and dances like Dzikir Saman and Tari topeng, as well as things like Dog-dog and Angklung Gubrag.
+A big part of what makes the Bantenese community unique is its cultural diversity, which includes things like:

 Bantenese and Baduy people (Kanekes) used to identify as Sundanese during the time of the old Banten Sultanate, which was a period in which the Banten Sultanate was in existence (region of Bantam Residency after the abolishment and annexation by the Dutch East Indies).
 Following the establishment of the Province of Banten, the Bantenese began to define themselves as a distinct group of people with a distinct culture and language from other people.

-The Great Mosque of Banten and the Sacred Long Mausoleum, which are both in the city of Banten, are also reminders of the history of the people who lived there.
+The Great Mosque of Banten and the Sacred Long Mausoleum, both in the city of Banten, are also reminders of the people's history.